SemanticMediaWiki/SemanticMetaTags/README.md

 	'keywords' => 'Has keywords, Has another keyword', 'description' => 'Has some description',
 	'author' => 'Has last editor',

+	// Twitter summary card tags
+	'twitter:description' => 'Has some description',

 	// Open Graph protocol supported tags
 	'og:title' => 'Has title'